 The first day was gorgeous.
-It was a steady incline, but with fresh legs and low altitude, it felt like a relative breeze.
-It was quite gradual as we hiked through chilli farms and sections of rainforest.
+We started walking on a steady incline, but with fresh legs and low altitude, it felt like a relative breeze.
+We hiked through chilli farms and sections of rainforest.
 The wet season meant the colours were sensational.

 The porters were also really considerate about litter.
 They ensured we cleared all of our rubbish off the mountain, which is certainly more than I can say for a few of the other guides going up the mountain.